William Ewart Gladstone: Minister under Peel (1841–1846)

-Gladstone initiated the Coal Vendors Act 1843, which set up a central office for employment.
-When that Act expired in 1856, a Select Committee was appointed by the Lords in 1857 to look into the question.
-Gladstone gave evidence to the committee, stating: "I approached the subject in the first instance as I think everyone in Parliament of necessity did, with the strongest possible prejudice against the proposal [to interfere]; but the facts stated were of so extraordinary and deplorable a character, that it was impossible to withhold attention from them.
-Then the question being whether legislative interference was required I was at length induced to look at a remedy of an extraordinary character as the only one I thought applicable to the case ... it was a great innovation".
+Gladstone initiated the Coal Vendors Act 1843 (6 & 7 Vict. c.
+2), which set up a central office for employment.
+When that act expired in 1856, a select committee was appointed by the Lords in 1857 to look into the question.
+Gladstone gave evidence to the committee, stating:

 Looking back in 1883, Gladstone wrote that "In principle, perhaps my Coalwhippers Act of 1843 was the most Socialistic measure of the last half century".

 He resigned in 1845 over the Maynooth Grant issue, which was a matter of conscience for him.
 To improve relations with the Catholic Church, Peel's government proposed increasing the annual grant paid to the Maynooth Seminary for training Catholic priests in Ireland.
 Gladstone, who had previously argued in a book that a Protestant country should not pay money to other churches, nevertheless supported the increase in the Maynooth grant and voted for it in Commons, but resigned rather than face charges that he had compromised his principles to remain in office.
 After accepting Gladstone's resignation, Peel confessed to a friend, "I really have great difficulty sometimes in exactly comprehending what he means".
 In December 1845, Gladstone returned to Peel's government as Colonial Secretary.
 The Dictionary of National Biography notes: "As such, he had to stand for re-election, but the strong protectionism of the Duke of Newcastle, his patron in Newark, meant that he could not stand there and no other seat was available.
 Throughout the corn law crisis of 1846, therefore, Gladstone was in the highly anomalous and possibly unique position of being a secretary of state without a seat in either house and thus unanswerable to parliament."